lammps/lammps/doc/src/Build_manual.rst

 .. code-block:: bash

-   make html          # generate HTML in html dir using Sphinx make pdf           # generate PDF  as Manual.pdf using Sphinx and pdflatex make fetch         # fetch HTML pages and PDF files from LAMMPS web site
+   make html          # generate HTML in html dir using Sphinx make pdf           # generate PDF  as Manual.pdf using Sphinx and PDFLaTeX make fetch         # fetch HTML pages and PDF files from LAMMPS website
                       #  and unpack into the html_www folder and Manual_www.pdf
    make epub          # generate LAMMPS.epub in ePUB format using Sphinx make mobi          # generate LAMMPS.mobi in MOBI format using ebook-convert